-11. A candidate shall not enrol in Geology IIIA unless he has passed in Chemistry I.
+11. (a) A candidate shall not enrol in Geology IIIA unless he has passed in Chemistry I.

-MATHE-MATICS
+(b) A candidate shall not enrol in Geology IIIA or Geology IIIB for paper 21.34 unless he has passed or enrolled concurrently for paper 21.32.

+12. (a) A candidate shall not enrol for any unit of Mathematics and Applied Mathematics containing optional papers, unless the Head of the Department of Mathematics or his deputy has approved the options the candidate wishes to present for the unit.

+(b) A candidate enrolling for a unit of Mathematics or Applied Mathematics may with the approval of the Head of the Department of Mathematics or his deputy substitute for one or more of the papers prescribed for that unit one or more papers selected from another unit or units of Mathematics, and Applied Mathematics.

+(c) A candidate enrolling for Applied Mathematics III may in exceptional circumstances with the approval of the Head of the Department of Mathematics or his deputy substitute for one or more of the papers prescribed for that unit one or more papers selected from another unit or units of the course in Engineering Science for the Degree of Bachelor of Engineering.
-- 12. A candidate shall not enrol in - (a) Applied Mathematics III unless he has passed in either Pure Mathematics II or Engineering Mathematics II - (b) Advanced Mathematics B unless he has passed or enrolled concurrently in Advanced Mathematics A - (c) Statistical Mathematics II unless he has passed or enrolled concurrently in Pure Mathematics II - (d) Statistical Mathematics III unless he has passed or enrolled concurrently in Pure Mathematics III. - 13. (a) A candidate shall not be credited with both Mathematics IA and Mathematics IB, or with both Mathematics IB and Applied Mathematics I. - (b) For the purpose of this Regulation Mathematics IA shall be deemed to include Pure Mathematics I as prescribed under the Regulations for the Degree of Bachelor of Science in force in 1966. - (c) A candidate who has failed to pass in Mathematics IB may be credited with a pass in Mathematics IA if the examiner certifies that the candidate has attained a sufficient standard in the Pure Mathematical section of the Examination. - 14. (a) A candidate shall not enrol in Advanced Mathematics A unless he has obtained the leave of the Head of the Department of Mathematics, and unless he has passed in Pure Mathematics III and has passed or enrolled concurrently in either Applied Mathematics III or Statistical Mathematics III provided that a candidate who has passed in Ancillary Mathematics may with the leave of the Head of the Department of Mathematics enrol in Advanced Mathematics A if he (i) has obtained or enrolled concurrently for a Certificate of Proficiency in Pure

-Mathematics III and (ii) either has passed or enrolled concurrently in Applied Mathematics III or Statistical Mathematics III or has obtained or enrolled concurrently for a Certificate of Proficiency in Applied Mathematics III.
+13. A candidate shall not enrol in

+(a) Applied Mathematics III unless he has passed in either Pure Mathematics II or Engineering Mathematics II

+(b) Advanced Mathematics B unless he has passed or enrolled concurrently in Advanced Mathematics A

+MATHE-MATICS AND Applied Mathe(c) Statistical and Computational Mathematics II unless he has passed or enrolled concurrently in Pure Mathematics II

+(d) Statistical Mathematics III unless he has passed or enrolled concurrently in Pure Mathematics III.

+14. (a) A candidate shall not be credited with both Mathematics IA and Mathematics IB, or with both Mathematics IB and Applied Mathematics I.

+(b) For the purpose of this Regulation Mathematics IA shall be deemed to include Pure Mathematics I as prescribed under the Regulations for the Degree of Bachelor of Science in force in 1966.

+(c) A candidate who has failed to pass in Mathematics IB may be credited with a pass in Mathematics IA if the examiner certifies that the candidate has attained a sufficient standard in the Pure Mathematical section of the Examination.

+(a) A candidate shall not enrol in Advanced 15.
+Mathematics A unless he has obtained the leave of the Head of the Department of Mathematics, and unless he has passed in Pure Mathematics III and has passed or enrolled concurrently in either Applied Mathematics III or Statistical Mathematics III provided that a candidate who has passed in Ancillary Mathematics may with the leave of the Head of the Department of Mathematics enrol in Advanced Mathematics A if he (i) has obtained or enrolled concurrently for a Certificate of Proficiency in Pure Mathematics III and (ii) either has passed or enrolled concurrently in Applied Mathematics III or Statistical Mathematics III or has obtained or enrolled concurrently for a Certificate of Proficiency in Applied Mathematics III.